Cruciate Repair /TPLO

 The most common knee injury for dogs is a ruptured cranial cruciate ligament (CCL), referred to as the anterior cruciate ligament (ACL) in humans.
 Although dogs of all ages and sizes can rupture the CCL, our most common patients are middle-aged to older and are often overweight.
 When a dog ruptures the CCL, the knee joint becomes unstable and painful, which leads to limping.

-If your dog is suffering from a CCL rupture, it is important to receive treatment at animal surgery center as early as possible.
+If your dog is suffering from a CCL rupture, it is important to receive surgical treatment as early as possible.
 Delaying treatment can lead to further joint damage, including meniscal tears, worsening arthritis/pain, and a similar injury in the other leg caused by overuse and requiring Cruciate repair as well.

 What is the Cranial Cruciate Ligament?

 The cranial cruciate ligament (CCL), called the anterior cruciate ligament (ACL) in humans, is a tough band of tissue that connects the two main bones of the knee joint.
 The CCL attaches the upper bone (femur) to the lower bone (tibia) and helps prevent excessive motion between these bones.